DavidDTessier/isc2-certifications/Certified In Cybersecurity (CC)/Domain 04 - Network Security.md

                 * Acknowledgement that the packet sent in the second phase has been received
         * ![TCP Handshake](images/tcp-handshake.png)
     * Disonnecting from a TCP Session
-        * Systems want to disconnect from the conversation
-        * System that wants to disconnect sends a FIN flag to signal they want to terminate the connection
+        * System that wants to disconnect from the conversation sends a FIN flag to signal they want to terminate the connection
         * The Receiving system replies with an ACK and send its own FIN flag.
 Which the starting system send an ACK to complete the disconnection
         * Known as the “polite” way to disconnect
         * The “impolite” manner is to use the RST (reset) flag, this is like hanging up a phone